 - Professional expert local Egyptologist tour guide during your trips.

 - Personal spending.

-Everything will start when you are picked up by a private air-conditioned vehicle from your hotel in Soma Bay, then you will board the Nile cruise and meet your tour guide to start your 5-day Nile cruise, commencing with:
+Day 1: Check-in at the Cruise and Transfer to Luxor East Attractions: Everything will start when you are picked up by a private air-conditioned vehicle from your hotel in Soma Bay, then you will board the Nile cruise and meet your tour guide to start your 5-day Nile cruise, commencing with: